 When Victoria Serrano was growing up in her native Panama, one of her favorite childhood pastimes was playing with Legos.

-snake, which works with a Wi-Fi nano adapter, a USB cable, and Matlab and Simulink software.
+Victoria and her team built and tested prototypes of a Lego EV3 snake, which came equipped with a Wi-Fi nano adapter, a USB cable, and Matlab and Simulink software.

-to assemble the kits and to write software controlling the snake’s movements, such as slithering on a curved course.
-The students also competed to build the fastest snake, and to help their public speaking skills, they gave presentations about their experiments and the engineering concepts they had learned.
+To test their snake kits, the team started locally.
+In a series of 4 after-school workshops on the ASU campus, 20 high school students learned to assemble the kits and to write software controlling the snake’s movements, such as slithering on a designated curved course.
+The students also competed to build the fastest snake and presented on their experience and concepts they learned.

-Afterward, some of the Lego Mindstorm kits used in the project were donated to the David-area schools that participated, enabling local IEEE groups to repeat the robotic snake workshop with more students.
-Other kits are being used by ASU students in outreach activities with Tempe-area middle and high school students.
+The Lego Mindstorm kits used in the project were then donated to the David-area schools, enabling local IEEE groups to repeat the robotic snake workshop with more students.

 “Youngsters often see engineering concepts as difficult and boring, but presenting the information in a way that combines a hands-on approach with a cool, fun activity like robotics can help them see engineering differently,” Serrano says.

-Next, she plans to seek funding from the National Science Foundation and the National Space Grant and Fellowship Program to expand the program to reach more students in the United States as well as help sustain the program in Panama.
+Next, Serrano plans to seek funding from the National Science Foundation and the National Space Grant and Fellowship Program to expand the program to impact more students across the United States and beyond.